diku-dk/futhark/docs/c-api.rst

 changes to the configuration must be made *before* calling :c:func:`futhark_context_new`.
 A configuration object must not be freed before any context objects for which it is used.
-The same configuration may *not* be used for multiple concurrent contexts.
+The same configuration must *not* be used for multiple concurrent contexts.
 Configuration objects are cheap to create and destroy.

 .. c:struct:: futhark_context_config